 Ask all the questions

 Just because we’re self-isolated doesn’t mean we’re alone.
 Your tutors will be busy, yes, but they’ll still be there to help you with anything you don’t understand.
-Who knows, it might even be easier to ask questions this way – you don’t have 27 other students listening to you!
+Who knows, it might even be easier to ask questions this way – it's easier to pretend that you don’t have 27 other students listening to you!

 Work on your group work

 Group work is going to take a different form depending on your subject and tutors, but it can’t hurt to brush up on general techniques for working together.
 These include things like establishing a common goal and setting some basic ground rules – read the full article for more!